musaprog/gonio-analysis/README.md

 This should install all the required dependencies.
 On Windows, OpenCV may require [Visual C++ Runtime 2015](https://www.microsoft.com/download/details.aspx?id=48145) to be installed.

-Some Linux distributions have separated tkinter (Python interface to the Tcl/Tk GUI toolkit) and pillow's ImageTk module their own packages that are not installed by default.
-Please make sure to have them installed.
+Some Linux distributions have separated tkinter (Python's interface to the Tcl/Tk GUI toolkit) and pillow's ImageTk module their own packages that are not installed by default.
+Please make sure to have them installed from your package manager.

 ```
 # Example on Debian/Ubuntu/Mint/...